-If you are saying yes to two or more of these, it’s likely that you are better off staying in your current position as you’ve a number of long term options in which to renegotiate your salary and benefits and a number of ways in which you could advance your skills and career.
+If you are saying yes to two or more of these, it’s likely that you are better off staying in your current position as you’ve got a number of long term options in which to renegotiate your salary and benefits and a number of ways in which you could advance your skills and career.

 However also remember that in the current climate, nothing is permanent.
-You might need that week or two off work for illness, which in a permanent contract, is a great perk, however there’s every chance you’ll be let go.
+You might need that week or two off work for illness, which in a permanent contract, is a great perk, however, there’s every chance you’ll be let go.
 Companies are currently trying to refocus their efforts, build new customer bases, make cuts and develop their brand in new and exciting ways.
 Their chances might work well in your favour, but equally they might not, so knowing that you will be able to find work if you are let go is a good feeling regardless.

 Still unsure?
 Here are our pros and cons of taking on a contract role:

-- The length of the contract - if you are offered a long-term contract you’ll not have to worry about finding a new job straight away and might gain some of the employees benefits that full-time staff receive.
+- The length of the contract - if you are offered a long-term contract you’ll not have to worry about finding a new job straight away and might gain some of the employees' benefits that full-time staff receive.

 - Higher salary - many of the contracts are offered outside Ir35 so you can still pay yourself an even higher salary through dividends if you wish to do so.

 - Are you interested in that company specifically? - Working a contract with a company that you’d love to work for is a great way of getting your foot in the door.
-The decision could pay off in the long-term - one third of employees are offered permanent positions after their contract runs out.
+The decision could pay off in the long-term - one-third of employees are offered permanent positions after their contract runs out.

 - You’ll get the chance to learn something new - unlike permanent jobs, contract jobs often are less specific in their criteria so you have more chance of getting one.
-They are a great way to work on something that you haven’t had the opportunity to do previously, which can increase your skillset, help you pivot into a new career, or try out something you’ve always wanted to but never had the chance to.
+They are a great way to work on something that you haven’t had the opportunity to do previously, which can increase your skill set, help you pivot into a new career, or try out something you’ve always wanted to but never had the chance to.

-- How is it going to be viewed by future employers? - this will depend on your industry, however in general more organisations are employing people via contract and freelance positions so there’s far less stigma surrounding them nowadays.
+- How is it going to be viewed by future employers? - this will depend on your industry, however, in general, more organisations are employing people via contract and freelance positions so there’s far less stigma surrounding them nowadays.

-- If you contract is short, it might be that you never have the chance to relax in your position, and will continuously be having to look for future work, write CVs and attend interviews.
+- If your contract is short, it might be that you never have the chance to relax in your position, and will continuously be having to look for future work, write CVs and attend interviews.